mosdef-hub/mbuild/docs/getting_started/quick_start/quick_start.rst

 .. note::
     **foyer** and **GMSO** are used together with **mBuild** to create all the required files to conduct the simulations.
 Run time parameters for a simulation engine need to be created by the user.

-In the following examples, a few different types of simulation boxes are constructed using the **MoSDeF** software.
+In the following examples, different types of simulation boxes are constructed using the **MoSDeF** software.

 Molecular simulations are usually comprised of many molecules contained in a